 Shop Hours: Almost 24 Hours! (closed on Mondays from 6 am to 11 am)

-There you have it – 6 delicious late night ramen shops for Tokyo late night ramen!
-Check out more about all the different kinds of ramen here and if you’re interested, check out the famous ramen chains and see if they are worth it.
+There you have it.
+6 delicious late-night ramen shops for Tokyo late night ramen!
+Check out more about all the different kinds of ramen here.
+If you’re interested, you can also check out the famous ramen chains and see if they are worth it.

-Want to find out more about Japan? check out Things to do on a rainy day in Tokyo blog here:
+Want to find out more about Japan?
+Check out Things to do on a rainy day in Tokyo.

 Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language, Japanese culture and more.